Long COVID and Your Gut: When Bloating Started After Infection

 What to track before you change anything

-If you suspect your gut issues started with COVID, the single most useful thing you can do before starting any diet is two weeks of plain symptom and food tracking.
+If your gut issues started with COVID, the single most useful thing you can do before starting any diet is two weeks of plain symptom and food tracking.

 Write down what you eat, roughly when, and how your gut feels at a few points across the day.
 No diet changes yet.
 You're building a baseline.